 In addition to the TMX standard, the file must contain a < header > tag with srclang and datatype attributes/values, for example:

 The srclang must be specified in the < header > and all other srclang declarations within the document must match this value.
 The value is not case-sensitive, so in the above example, en-US could be en-us.

 The datatype value must be one of the following:

 If the first line of your TMX file looks like this:

 <TWBExportFile version="7.0" generator="TW4Win" build="126.96.36.1995">

-This is a legacy TM format that does not conform to the latest TMX standards and Smartling will not import the file.
-You can convert these TMX files to standard TMX files using free converters like XBench.
+This is a legacy TM format that does not conform to the latest TMX standards, and Smartling will not import the file.
+You can convert these TMX files to standard TMX files using free converters, such as XBench.